bruceravel/demeter/documents/Athena/_sources/forward.txt

-The image used as the :demeter:`athena` program icon is from a :quoted:`Terracotta lekythos depicting Athena holding a spear and aphlaston.`.
-The image is licensed as Creative Commons Attribution-Share Alike 3.0 and can be found at `Wikimedia Commons
+The image used as the :demeter:`athena` program icon is from a :quoted:`Terracotta lekythos depicting Athena holding a spear and aphlaston`.
+The image is licensed as `Creative Commons Attribution-Share Alike 3.0
+<http://creativecommons.org/licenses/by-sa/3.0>`_ and can be found at
+`Wikimedia Commons
 <http://commons.wikimedia.org/wiki/File:Brygos_Painter_lekythos_Athena_holding_spear_MET.jpg>`__.